ravirohit/cdiInjectionWebProj/doc/readme.txt

  2. @ApplicationScoped: An object which is defined as @ApplicationScoped is created once for the duration of the application. even if we will try to inject multiple times, same object will be injected. never created new one. test url: http://localhost:8080/cdiInjectionWebProj/rest/hello/test
+ 3. @SessionScoped: it is used to maintain session between client and server using cookie. for detailed info please check Q&A section.
+ 4. @ConversationScoped: yet to checked.
+ 5. @Dependent: scope of the bean by default/without annotation is dependent only.
 -> @PostConstruct annotation is used on a method that needs to be executed after dependency injection is done to perform any initialization.
+-> @Producers: In CDI, a Producer method generates an object that can then be injected.
+               -> Producer methods can be used when we want to inject an object that is not itself a bean, when the concrete type of the object to be injected may vary at runtime, or when the object requires some custom initialization that the bean constructor does not perform.
+               -> Producer methods allow us to expose any JDK class as a bean and define multiple beans, with different scopes or initialization, for the same implementation class
+               -> The scope of the Producer is set to Dependent by default.

 ----- Interceptor